dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 `mctop` tool.

-[^8]: there is actually a bug right now where this isn't working, this will be fixed in a future bpftrace / bcc release.
+[^8]: there is actually a bug right now where this isn't working, this will be
+      fixed in a future bpftrace / bcc release.
+[^9]: on a production instance, I had to further modify the dtrace setup in
+      order to disable semaphores, see https://github.com/iovisor/bcc/issues/2230